Sleuth-Capital/sleuth-capital.github.io/index.md

             <h3 class="h3">scrape</h3>
             <img src="{% link assets/images/icons8-work-96.png %}" alt="" />
         </div>
-        <p>To get an edge in the markets, you will need alternative data.
-While we can't help you find that data, we make it easy to load into our system using our Sleuth Scrape API.</p>
+        <p>It's not enough to have a brilliant data-driven trading strategy: programmers need to scrape, clean, and format data for use, which takes time.
+We make it easy to scrape even the messiest unstructured microtext data in our system using our Sleuth Scrape API.</p>
     </div>
     <div class="arrow-down">
         <span>&darr;</span>